-The following information applies when Cornell (lessee) is leasing an asset from a third party (lessor).
+The following information summarizes the FASB guidance and assumes standard lease terms, where Cornell (lessee) is leasing an asset from a third party (lessor).

-If any one of these four criteria is met, at its inception, the lease should be considered a capital lease:
+If any one of these five criteria are met, at its inception, the lease should be considered a finance lease:

 Payments are allocated between reduction of liability and interest expense using the rate implicit in the lease.